JeremiahKaren/35percent.github.io/_posts/2018-12-03-elephant-traders.md

 [The S106](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!cmd1tKmi8kCHCJ6ouDat0w%3d%3d!%7d%7d%7d)(pg 60 Eligibity Review) also details the complex arrangements for extending the London Living Rent and other so-called affordable, discounted market rent tenacies, beyond their 3-year terms.
 Tenants who are fortunate enough to see their salary increase may also find much of it going to Delancey, if they jump into a higher band of rent payment - or maybe not, depending on what other affordable units are available at the time.
 While Delancey is bound to maintain set affordable housing ratios, final decisions on how to do this are left in their hands Delancey, or its agents.

-# Sadiq Khan must call-in
+# Sadiq Khan must call-in the scheme

 Mayor Sadiq Khan has until 13 December to decide whether to allow the scheme to be approved.
 He can direct that the application be refused or take over the application in order to determine the case himself.
-He has said he will also be subjecting the affordable housing offer to 'rigourous scrutiny' and addressing unresolved transport issues.
+He has said he will also be subjecting the affordable housing offer to ['rigourous scrutiny'](https://www.change.org/p/sadiq-khan-sadiq-say-no-to-the-displacement-of-bame-communities-from-elephant-castle/responses/41627) and addressing unresolved transport issues.

 It's hard to see how what Delancey has submitted for trader relocation qualifies as 'robust'.
 Above all else the traders have not had the opportunity to properly discuss Delancey's proposals, yet alone amend or improve them.
-Delancey has held just one open meeting with traders, with a second scheduled for 13 December, just about the time the Mayor has to make his decision on the application.
+Delancey has held just one open meeting with traders, with a second scheduled for 13 December, just about the time the Mayor has to make his decision.

-There is also several unanswered questions over any GLA funding for social rented housing; will Delancey get the funding and f they do, will it increase the amount of social rented housing or just subsidise the 116 units Delancey have already committed to build?
+There is also the unanswered questions over any GLA funding for social rented housing; will Delancey get the funding and if they do, will it increase the amount of social rented housing or just subsidise the 116 units Delancey have already committed to build?

-The Mayor also needs to have a close look at the ridiculously complex arrangements for extending the London Living Rent and other so-called affordable, discounted market rent tenacies, beyond their 3-year terms.
-Tenants who are fortunate enough to see their salary increase may also find much of it going to Delancey, if they jump into a higher band of rent payment - or maybe not, depending on what other affordable units are available at the time.
-Final decisions are left in the hands of Delancey, or its agents, 'to consider' (check).
+The Mayor also needs to take a close look at the head-scratching arrangements for extending so-called affordable rent tenancies, beyond their 3-year terms.
+They are a recipe for confusion and mismanagement and will leave tenants vunerable and insecure.

-The case for Sadiq Khan 'calling-in'this decision is strong and we urge him to do so, for the sake of  shopping Centre traders, the local community and all future residents.
+The case for Sadiq Khan 'calling-in'this decision is strong and we urge him to do so -  for the sake of  shopping Centre traders, the local community and all future residents.

-You can object to the Castle Sq application here...
+You can [object](http://35percent.org/boxpark/#object) to the Castle Sq application [here](http://35percent.org/boxpark/#object)

-Join us in a demonstration on the night 6pm 12 December 2018, Southwark Council head office, 160 Tooley St SE1
+Join us in a demonstration on the night, **6pm 12 December 2018, Southwark Council head office, 160 Tooley St SE1**

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.